 The medical license defense lawyers at wh Law provide legal services to doctors, nurses, and other healthcare providers accused of drug diversion and facing potential criminal charges.

 A positive test result for the use of drugs – illegal or lawful but can cause impairment – can automatically impact your medical license.

-A positive drug test result can be automatically reported to the state licensing board, and in many cases, would result in an immediate suspension of your medical license.
+A positive drug test can effect your medical license and result in being automatically reported to the state licensing board, and in many cases, would result in an immediate suspension of your medical license.

 However, it is possible to be accused of improper drug use and not lose your license.
 Our team of attorneys have provided legal defense to many healthcare providers and have helped them keep their license despite a positive drug test result.